The 9 Affordable Buys That Make Every First Home Look Expensive

 Whether you're moving into your first apartment or a new rental, there's always a myriad of things to consider.
 But perhaps the first and foremost is your budget.
 While your stylish eye wants all the designer pieces, your frugal purse is looking at those luxury look-alikes with an affordable price tag.
 But you don't have to declare war with your bank account—it is possible to achieve a happy compromise.
 Low-cost décor that looks expensive really exists.

 But if you're having trouble sourcing it, don't stress: We did the legwork for you and found some of the chicest, most affordable basics every home should have.
 Once you tick them off your first-apartment checklist, the fun can really begin.
 Inject some personality with curated vignettes, vintage knickknacks, and objets d'art.
 Ready to get started?
-Ahead, we share our top nine must-have pieces for under $200.
+Ahead, we share our top nine must-have pieces that look expensive without the high-ticket price tag.
 Yep, we did it.

 A Multipurpose Table